Sharing is caring!

 two clusters and a chain 2 space between them in the corners.

-At this and any further rounds, you will be making clusters on the sides of the granny square too.
+At this and any further rounds, you will be making clusters on the sides of the granny square, too.

-9. Add more rounds to the granny square
+9. Add more rounds

 how to crochet a granny square